dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 Here's a key to help you understand the following email:

-* DISCUSS is the [Distilled Spirits Council of the United States](https://www.distilledspirits.org/) (and industry group)
+* DISCUSS is the [Distilled Spirits Council of the United States](https://www.distilledspirits.org/) (an industry group)
 * [Diago](https://en.wikipedia.org/wiki/Diageo) was then the world's largest distiller.
 They make vodka, rum, gin, beer, and whiskeys that you've heard of.
 * The "guy from Harvard" is Mukamal.
 * The "guy from Yale" is (almost certainly) [John Krystal](https://medicine.yale.edu/profile/john_krystal/).